ymntseng/FinNLP2023_ML-ESG-2_ChineseCrawler/README.md

 This repo provides the Chinese dataset of FinNLP@IJCNLP-AACL-2023 ML-ESG-2 shared task.

-Also, we provides the web crawler for ESG news content from Business Today. （https://esg.businesstoday.com.tw/catalog/180686/）.
+Also, we provide the web crawler for ESG news content from Business Today. （https://esg.businesstoday.com.tw/catalog/180686/）.

 ## Environment Requirements